BrieucDallemagne/BrieucDallemagne.github.io/chess.md

 # Nimzo Larsen
 1.B3 is the best first move in a chess game

-# how to never getting bored while playing chess
+# how to never get bored while playing chess
 Push your pawns

 # How to improve ?